-Oryx Petroleum requires certain registrations in local jurisdictions in order to carry on its business.
-Oryx Petroleum may not be able to obtain such registrations in a timely manner and therefore Oryx Petroleum may not have in place registrations necessary to carry on its business as currently operated or as it intends to operate.
-If a local government determines that Oryx Petroleum is or was not entitled to carry on business in that jurisdiction either at all or at the relevant time or to enter into contracts that grant title as a result of deficiencies pertaining to local administrative requirements, this could have a Material Adverse Effect.
-Further, Oryx Petroleum's exploration, development and appraisal programs involve the need to obtain approvals from the relevant authorities, which may require conditions to be satisfied, the agreement of different levels of government, including the KRG, or the exercise of discretion by authorities.
-It may not be possible for such conditions to be satisfied in a timely manner or at all, the different levels of government may not come to agreement or discretion may be exercised in a manner adverse to Oryx Petroleum.
+Forza Petroleum requires certain registrations in local jurisdictions in order to carry on its business.
+Forza Petroleum may not be able to obtain such registrations in a timely manner and therefore Forza Petroleum may not have in place registrations necessary to carry on its business as currently operated or as it intends to operate.
+If a local government determines that Forza Petroleum is or was not entitled to carry on business in that jurisdiction either at all or at the relevant time or to enter into contracts that grant title as a result of deficiencies pertaining to local administrative requirements, this could have a Material Adverse Effect.
+Further, Forza Petroleum's exploration, development and appraisal programs involve the need to obtain approvals from the relevant authorities, which may require conditions to be satisfied, the agreement of different levels of government, including the KRG, or the exercise of discretion by authorities.
+It may not be possible for such conditions to be satisfied in a timely manner or at all, the different levels of government may not come to agreement or discretion may be exercised in a manner adverse to Forza Petroleum.

-Oryx Petroleum's PSCs and other similar or related contracts and permits with governments and government bodies to explore and develop the applicable license areas are subject to specific requirements and obligations, such as minimum work commitments relating to geological studies, obtaining seismic data and drilling exploration or appraisal wells within specified time periods.
-A failure by Oryx Petroleum or its partners to satisfy such requirements and obligations could, under certain circumstances, allow government or government bodies that are counterparties to terminate or suspend the breached PSC or other similar or related contract.
-The termination or suspension of any such contracts granting Oryx Petroleum rights in respect of its license areas could have a Material Adverse Effect.
+Forza Petroleum's PSC and other similar or related contracts and permits with governments and government bodies to explore and develop the applicable license areas are subject to specific requirements and obligations, such as minimum work commitments relating to geological studies, obtaining seismic data and drilling exploration or appraisal wells within specified time periods.
+A failure by Forza Petroleum or its partners to satisfy such requirements and obligations could, under certain circumstances, allow government or government bodies that are counterparties to terminate or suspend the breached PSC or other similar or related contract.
+The termination or suspension of any such contracts granting Forza Petroleum rights in respect of its license areas could have a Material Adverse Effect.
 In addition, an inability to obtain or renew a PSC or other similar contract or a delay in doing so could have a Material Adverse Effect.

-Restrictions on Oryx Petroleum's ability to access necessary infrastructure, equipment and services may adversely affect Oryx Petroleum's operations.
+Restrictions on Forza Petroleum's ability to access necessary infrastructure, equipment and services may adversely affect Forza Petroleum's operations.

-Emerging markets in which Oryx Petroleum operates may have underdeveloped or poorly maintained infrastructure.
-Oryx Petroleum's oil exploration, appraisal, development and production activities are or will be, as the case may be, dependent on the availability and quality of infrastructure, equipment and services, including third-party services in the regions in which it operates.
+Emerging markets in which Forza Petroleum operates may have underdeveloped or poorly maintained infrastructure.
+Forza Petroleum's oil exploration, appraisal, development and production activities are or will be, as the case may be, dependent on the availability and quality of infrastructure, equipment and services, including third-party services in the regions in which it operates.

-In the nearer term, any lack of supply of critical infrastructure and equipment required for drilling activity could result in delayed or reduced development in Oryx Petroleum's license areas, which could have a negative effect on Oryx Petroleum's prospects.
-Even in situations where Oryx Petroleum has contractually secured drilling rigs, those rigs will usually only be available to Oryx Petroleum after the current user has finished its drilling activity.
-If there are delays in the completion of the other rig user's drilling activity, Oryx Petroleum may have a commitment to drill wells in its license areas within a specified time frame.
-Oryx Petroleum, therefore, risks breaching those commitments and a termination of the applicable PSCs or similar licenses if it is delayed in obtaining the rigs needed to comply with its drilling commitments.
-Shortages or delays in the availability of, or increased costs to procure, drilling rigs, equipment, supplies, personnel or oilfield services could delay or adversely affect Oryx Petroleum's production, development and exploration operations, which could have a Material Adverse Effect.
+In the nearer term, any lack of supply of critical infrastructure and equipment required for drilling activity could result in delayed or reduced development in Forza Petroleum's license area, which could have a negative effect on Forza Petroleum's prospects.
+Even in situations where Forza Petroleum has contractually secured drilling rigs, those rigs will usually only be available to Forza Petroleum after the current user has finished its drilling activity.
+If there are delays in the completion of the other rig user's drilling activity, Forza Petroleum's drilling plans could be delayed.
+Under the terms of its PSC, Forza Petroleum may have a commitment to drill wells in its license areas within a specified time frame.
+Forza Petroleum, therefore, risks breaching those commitments and a termination of the applicable PSC if it is delayed in obtaining the rigs needed to comply with its drilling commitments.
+Shortages or delays in the availability of, or increased costs to procure, drilling rigs, equipment, supplies, personnel or oilfield services could delay or adversely affect Forza Petroleum's production, development and exploration operations, which could have a Material Adverse Effect.